INTRODUCTION

 Oleic Acid contributes to the oil's ability to keep skin and hair soft, supple, and vibrant.
 It encourages the growth of healthier, more robust hair and can help reduce signs of aging and support scalp health.

-Linoleic Acid is essential for moisturizing hair, aiding in wound healing, and contributing to the formulation of skincare and haircare products.
-Its anti-inflammatory properties are beneficial for acne-prone skin, promoting a balance that maintains skin and hair moisture.
+Linoleic Acid is essential for moisturizing hair, aiding in wound healing, and contributing to the formation of skincare and haircare products.
+Its anti-inflammatory properties are beneficial for acne-prone skin, promoting a balanced state that minimizes oil and hair moisture.

 Stearic Acid is known for its cleansing ability, effectively removing dirt and excess sebum.
-It serves as an emulsifying agent in product formulations, conditioning hair without compromising its natural shine and softening skin.
+It serves as an emulsifying agent in product formulations, conditioning hair without compromising its natural shine and softness.

 Palmitic Acid offers emollient properties, softening hair without leaving any residue and is one of the most prevalent saturated fatty acids found in nature.